mu-majid/sql-postgres-lab/README.md

   * Look at many rows and calculate a single value.
   * Words like `most` `average` are a sign that we need to use an aggregation.

+### Notes:
+  * When using UNION, the result of the two queries to be unioned, should have the same columns in their results
+  * Using UNION ALL allow duplicates between the queries being unioned.
+  * INTERSECT finds the rows common in the results of two queries and removes duplicates
+  * INTERSECT ALL finds the rows common in the results of two queries.
+  * EXCEPT finds the rows that are present in the first query bot *not* second query (removes duplicates)
+  * EXCEPT ALL finds rows that are present in the first query but *not* second query.